bfernando1/devnet-skeleton/devasc-200-901/README.md

 ### Instructions

 - Clone this [repo][repo]
-- Open each file and fill in the topics with your own findings
+- Open each exam topic file and fill in your notes under the headings

 ### Example of Use